MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Minghao Guo, Yuzhe Yang, Rui Xu, Ziwei Liu, Dahua Lin. *CVPR 2020*
   - Digest: In this work, we take an architectural perspective and investigate the patterns of network architectures that are resilient to adversarial attacks.
 We discover a family of robust architectures (RobNets).

+- Confidence-Calibrated Adversarial Training: Generalizing to Unseen Attacks. [[paper]](https://arxiv.org/abs/1910.06259)
+  - David Stutz, Matthias Hein, Bernt Schiele. *ICML 2020*
+  - Digest: Typically robustness does not generalize to previously unseen threat models, e.g., other Lp norms, or larger perturbations.
+Our confidence-calibrated adversarial training (CCAT) tackles this problem by biasing the model towards low confidence predictions on adversarial examples.
+By allowing to reject examples with low confidence, robustness generalizes beyond the threat model employed during training.

 - Lower Bounds on Adversarial Robustness from Optimal Transport. [[paper]](https://arxiv.org/abs/1909.12272) [[code]](https://github.com/inspire-group/robustness-via-transport)
   - Arjun Nitin Bhagoji, Daniel Cullina, Prateek Mittal. *NeurIPS 2019*
   - Digest: In this paper, we use optimal transport to characterize the minimum possible loss in an adversarial classification scenario.
 In this setting, an adversary receives a random labeled example from one of two classes, perturbs the example subject to a neighborhood constraint, and presents the modified example to the classifier.